 Does Opendoor perform a home inspection?

-Opendoor will make a preliminary offer based on the info you submit online, then follow up with an on-site inspection before committing to a final price.
+For sellers, Opendoor will make a preliminary offer based on the info you submit online, then follow up with an on-site inspection before committing to a final price.
 Here's a quick overview of how it all works.

 To start, the seller will provide details about their home, such as square footage, number of bedrooms and bathrooms, unique features, upgrades, and other attributes.
 The company compares your home to other homes in your area and what they sold for.
 Within 24 hours, you'll have a cash offer waiting on you.